Belletrist Book Club Names Kramerbooks Its Bookstore of the Month

 Who is the Belletrist reader and what do they like?

 We say we have Belletrist babes and Belletrist beaus.
 I think what we’ve found is that readers in general are much more willing to read outside of their usual genre if the recommendation is coming from somewhere they know.
-Whether that be a friend or a book club, especially if that book club is confounded by someone who is a known name.
+Whether that be a friend or a book club, especially if that book club is cofounded by someone who is a known name.
 I do think we try to choose things that people won’t already pick up on their own, unless it’s a book that’s just great and we want to talk about it.
 We still want it to be a book people will enjoy reading that’s not too esoteric.

 When the club first launched, Emma said in an interview that people were surprised to hear she was a voracious reader, for whatever reason.
 A lot of people have ideas about who they think young women are and what they think we should and shouldn’t like.
 Do you feel a sense of responsibility to those readers and does that ever come into consideration with what books you pick ?